seshuk/seshuk.github.io/_posts/2021-02-12-singleton-testing.md

 > 'Ensure a class has one instance, and provide a global point of access to it.'

-Like many other, I too feel that this an anti-pattern.
+Like many others, I too feel that this an anti-pattern.
 However there are situations where we might need to design a singleton.
 Something like below:

 ```csharp
 public class Logger